danielwestermann/ThePostgreSQLGame/Readme.md

 ### Level 10 -> Level 11

-The password for the user postgres10 is the Locale Provide of the current database.
+The password for the user postgres10 is the Locale Provider of the current database.

 ### Level 11 -> Level 12